 Jordan is a high Positive Peace country, ranking 62 out of 163 nations assessed in the 2019 Positive Peace Index.
 The country has sheltered a disproportional amount of Syrian refugees since 2011, greatly assisting the international community in managing the crisis.

-Jordan scores two in the 2020 Ecological Threat Register and faces high exposure to droughts and water stress.
-The country is facing extremely high water stress and withdraws more than 80% of renewable water resources each year.
+The country of Jordan scores two in the 2020 Ecological Threat Register (IEP) and faces high exposure to droughts and water stress.
+Jordan is facing extremely high water stress and withdraws more than 80% of renewable water resources each year.

 In 2018, more than 98.9% of the Jordanian population had access to basic drinking water services, while an estimated 93.8% had access to safely managed drinking water services.
 Access to basic drinking water services in Jordan has declined continuously since 2000.